Coldest Place in the World Where Humans Live: An Average of −50°C

 Oymyakon is located in a valley

-Oymyakon is pretty far north (though it is not the farthest north point of Siberia).
-Also, Oymyakon is located in a valley.
-That’s one of the main reasons making this place attract unusual cold.
-This valley (and almost every valley in the world) is a magnet for inversions.
-To be more specific, inversion is a process where the cold air sinks to the floor of the valley while the warm air goes up and, well, acts as a cap.
+This valley (and almost every valley in the world) is a magnet for inversions, a process in which cold air sinks to the floor while warm air rises and acts as a cap.

 Do people really live in Oymyakon?

-Here are more fascinating facts about the coldest place in the world where humans live that you are might not know:
+Below are more fascinating facts about the coldest place in the world where people live that you might not know:

-1. Verkhoyansk and Oymyakon are the only 2 inhabited places on Earth that have recorded temperatures below -76 degrees Fahrenheit (-60 degrees Celsius) every day in January.
+1. Verkhoyansk and Oymyakon are the only two inhabited places on Earth that have recorded temperatures below -76°F (-60°C) every day in January.

-2. July and June are the only months when the temperature in Oymyakon has not dropped below 14 degrees Fahrenheit (-10 degrees Celsius).
+2. July and June are the only months when the temperature in Oymyakon has not dropped below 14°F (-10°C).

 3. Despite the extremely harsh weather conditions, life is quite normal in Oymyakon.

-4. The Oymyakon villagers survive the frightfully cold winters majorly by burning coal and wood for warmth.
+4. The Oymyakon villagers survive the exceptionally cold winters mainly by burning coal and wood for warmth.

-5. Daytime and nighttime in the coldest place in the world where humans live vary according to the changing seasons.
-The duration of daytime in winter lasts just about 3 hours, but in summer it can be as much as 21 hours.
+5. Daytime and nighttime vary according to the changing seasons.
+In winter, daytime lasts just about 3 hours, but in summer, it can be as long as 21 hours.

-6. There aren’t any hotels in Oymyakon and there’s only one school in the whole village.
+6. There aren’t any hotels in Oymyakon, and only one school in the village.

-7. There is no commercial farming taking place in Oymyakon.
-The entire village is served by just a single shop and the residents can only buy things for their needs there.
+7. No commercial farming takes place in Oymyakon.
+A single shop serves the entire village, and the residents can only buy what they need there.

 8. Street vendors in Oymyakon don’t need to refrigerate their meats, fish, or seafood since the air temperature is more than enough to keep them safe until they can be sold.